LLYXC/OXnet/README.md

 ```
 python train_retinanet.py --dataset coco --coco_path /root/of/json/and/image/files --experiment_name retinanet  --depth 101
 ```
+## TODO list
+1. Modify dataloader to load three types of data simultaneously: fully-annotated, weakly-annotated, and unlabeled.

 ## Citation
 If you find the paper or the code helpful to your own work, please consider cite: